 Not all schools have this rule so make sure you check their admission rules before applying.
 Should you be applying for a school in another area that has a similar rule please send your independent evidence to us and we will forward it to the Local Authority in whose area the school is situated.

 You must tell us that you would like us to look at your application under this rule and send us some supporting evidence.
 This supporting evidence should be from an independent professional person (this might be a Doctor, Health Visitor or Education Welfare Officer, for example) who knows about your situation and supports your case.
 It must clearly show why the school is the most suitable for your child and what difficulties there would be if your child went to a different school.

-There is more information about applying under the Exceptional Medical or Social Needs rule here.
+Further information about applying under the Exceptional Medical or Social Needs

 We will not collect information for you.
 You must indicate that you are applying under this rule against your preference on your application and then submit your evidence using our contact us form.
 Both the application and evidence must be submitted by the deadline of 31 October 2018.